 When calculating child support, the amount largely depends on how much time your kids spend with each parent.
 In other words, support payments decrease as timeshare increases.
 Before filing a Request for Order for Child Support Orders or negotiating with your spouse or domestic partner, you must determine the percentage of time the kids spend with a noncustodial parent (or the parent who has less time with the children).

-When: You’ve determined the schedule your kids will spend with each parent.
-You want to calculate child support but can’t do so without determining the percentage timeshare your children spend with you and your ex.
+If you have determined the schedule your kids will spend with each parent and want to calculate child support but can’t do so without determining the percentage timeshare your children spend with you and your ex, this chart can help.

 Note: “alternate” = every other week

 |Friday evening through Sunday evening (one time per month)||6%|